forestryio/forestry.io/hugo/content/blog/add-functionality-to-your-hugo-site-with-theme-components.md

         {{- $.Root.Scratch.Set "schema" (index $.Root.Site.Data.json_schema.default .SchemaType) -}}
     {{- end -}}

-As you can see, we’re using `.Scratch` again to temporarily store the schema configuration we’re going to use.
+We’re using `.Scratch` again to temporarily store the schema configuration we’re going to use.
 This will make it easier to reference it in the subsequent code.

 The next thing we’re going to do is set the `uri` value of our data item.
-I decided to set this regardless of what is defined in the item schema, because it is useful not only to locate the single item URL for an item in a list, but also to serve as a unique identifier for the item in the absence of anything else:
+This is one value that I decided should always be set in an item's JSON.
+It's useful not only to locate the single item URL for an item in a list, but also to serve as a unique identifier for the item.
+We can use `.Scratch.SetInMap` to add the 'uri' key to our 'item' object.

     {{- $.Root.Scratch.SetInMap "item" "uri" ($.currentPage.OutputFormats.Get "json").Permalink -}}